wagaweb/waboot/README.md

     You can control where the index is inserted by putting an `{{ n }}` placeholder in `name` param.

-    Area slug\id dictates which template is used to rendere the area:
+    Area slug\id dictates which template is used to render the area:

     - When type is `single` the widget area is rendered using: `templates/widget_areas/standard.php` view.